-CORE-COURSE LIST
+:ORE-COURSE LIST

-Student-athletes should check to see if their high school has a list of NCAA-approved core courses.
-No core-course list means courses taken from that high school will not count toward NCAA eligibility.
+ind your high school's list of NCAA-approved ore courses at eligibilitycenter.org/ ourselist.
+No core-course list means courses aken from that high school will not count for CAA eligibility.
+If your high school does not have list, you risk being ineligible to play in college.